-- 1. Payment of annual dues when due - 2.
-Representation at one of two conferences per year
+1. Payment of annual dues when due

+2. Representation at one of two conferences per year

-All Associate Member schools will receive a letter at the end of their first year from the OD on behalf of the Membership Committee co-chairs, reviewing the status of participation.
+All Associate Member schools will receive a letter at the end of their first year from the Membership Committee Off-board Co-chair reviewing the status of participation.
 For applicants that are meeting the associate membership requirements, they will be positively acknowledged.
 For those not meeting the requirements, they will be reminded of the requirement to engage in the membership and to comply with the requirements.
-At the end of the second year, if the school has met the Associate Membership requirements, they will be sent a letter by the Operations Director on behalf of the board requesting additional information.
+At the end of the second year, if the school has met the Associate Membership requirements, they will be sent a letter by the Membership Committee Off-board Co-chair requesting additional information.
 Should a school not meet the membership criteria established, the Membership Committee can take the following actions: